AviatrixSystems/Docs/HowTos/firewall_network_faq.rst

 FireNet significantly simplifies firewall instances deployment, allows the firewall instances to inspect VPC to VPC (East West) traffic, VPC to Internet (Egress) traffic, VPC to on-prem (North South) traffic.

-In addition, FireNet allows to scale your firewall deployment to multi AZ and multi instances.
+In addition, FireNet allows you to scale firewall deployment to multi AZ and multi instances in active/active state.

 What are the Benefits of FireNet Deployment Model?